Aues6uen11Z/DaCapo/docs/DeveloperGuide.md

     - work_dir: Working directory
     - background: Whether it is a background task
     - config_path: Configuration file path, the specific settings of the instance are saved in the root directory's instances directory, modifying this item will create a symbolic link to config_path
+    - log_path: The project log path, can be filled in to quickly open the File Explorer.
   - Update
     - auto_update: Whether to enable automatic updates
     - env_name: Virtual environment name